 Shoreline Concert Band

 The Shoreline Concert Band is comprised of an average of 60 musicians which includes Shoreline Community College music students, as well as, community members enrolled in the Continuing Education program of the college.
-The band plays a variety of high quality literature including many of the favorite band compositions of the past to original compositions written for the Shoreline Concert Band.
 The collective goal of this group is to provide enjoyable, high quality concerts to the community it serves.

 • • •

 Although it happens infrequently, there is a possibility that times, dates, and classroom locations may change.
-For the most current information on Bridges to Shoreline and other SCC Continuing Ed courses, please visit this web page, or call 206-588-4783.
+For the most current information on Continuing Ed classes, please visit this web page, or call 206-546-6966.